 - Waterproof paint – It’s used to protect the home from the external elements, especially water.
 Typical waterproof paints can last up to 10 years.
-A standard can of paint will cost up to $200, depending on the type, texture, brand and finish.
-A painter will charge you up to $2 per sq ft.
+A standard can of paint can cost up to $200, depending on the type, texture, brand and finish.
+A painter could charge you up to $2 per sq ft.
 If you know the size of the wall, you can do the math.
 However, this is only a temporary bandage, not a permanent solution.

 Exterior Basement Waterproofing Costs

 Occasionally, homeowners in Indianapolis, IN, have to deal with running surface water after a heavy downpour.
-This calls for external waterproofing, a labor-intensive process that’s also expensive.
+This calls for external waterproofing, a labor-intensive process that’s also can be expensive.
 For this reason, it’s advisable to waterproof the exterior when building the home.
 Should you decide to waterproof the exterior of the basement wall, here’s how much you’re going to incur:

 - Window well drain: Installing well drains is another waterproofing method that can stop water leaks and damage.
 They collect water and channel them away from the basement.
-Installing a well drain will cost you up to $2,000, and that’s on the lower side.
+Installing a well drain can cost you up to $2,000, and that’s on the lower side.

 - Sodium bentonite: This clay-like substance treatment creates a barrier between the wet soil and the foundation walls.
 It’s often used during the construction of new homes.
 A ton costs roughly $50.

 When waterproofing your basement, you’re likely to incur additional costs.
 Set aside money to fix water seepage and leaks around or along the basement walls and floor.
-Water damage repairs in Indianapolis, IN, will cost you anything between $1,000 and $2,000.
+Water damage repairs in Indianapolis, IN, could cost you anything between $1,000 and $2,000.
 These are conservative figures; the costs could be higher depending on the extent or degree of damage.

 Note: The figures we have shared above are rough estimates.
 In most cases, waterproofing costs could be higher than what we have indicated.